Rype Zero task chair

 How we reduced the Rype Zero’s carbon footprint

-We have reduced the Rype Zero’s greenhouse gas emissions as far as possible and offset the remaining hard-to-decarbonise emissions using certified greenhouse gas removal.
+We have reduced the Rype Zero’s greenhouse gas emissions as far consistent with our Net Zero Carbon commitment.

 Here is how: